 U.K. / MGM - Seven Arts Productions / 1965 / B+W / 123 minutes / Aspect Ratio: 1.66:1

 The late Oswald Morris' commanding photography is a huge asset that's especially engaging during the hill climbing scenes.
 Furthering the harsh realism, no music was composed for the film.
-Instead we hear in the long overhead shots of the camp, (and also played up at the story's ironic conclusion), the staff relentlessly barking orders at their prisoners: A symbolic reminder that no matter what, the status quo must and will, basically remain the same inside these Government institutions.
-Still, this gripping and soul searching motion picture raises many important questions regarding the true cost of strictly applied rules and regulations, who really benefits, and how they're potentially abused by those in power.
-There's much to ponder, long after The Hill closes with the sound of its cell door slamming shut.
+Instead, we hear in the long overhead shots of the camp (also played up at the story's ironic conclusion), the staff relentlessly barking orders at their prisoners: A symbolic reminder that no matter what, the status quo must and will basically remain the same inside these Government institutions.
+Still, this gripping and soul searching motion picture raises many important questions regarding the true cost of strictly applied rules and regulations, who really benefits, and how they can be abused by those in power.
+There's much to ponder long after The Hill closes with the sound of its cell door slamming shut.

 The Hill is a Turner Classic Movies recommendation of the Month.
 It is scheduled to air on TCM (updated) Monday, December 4 at 1pm PST.